marketing tools · creator platforms

 4 Tool Types Every Working Sponsor Brand Uses

-Eight brands at the top of our sponsor list run more than 900 paid posts each.
-Look at what they share.
+Eight named brands at the top of our log run more than 900 paid posts each.

 "US influencer marketing spend has grown double-digit year over year for the last five years."